M10beretta/javase/README.md

 # java
-My Java programming practice.
-Analysis of decisions.
-The tasks are taken from com.mber.various resources.
+My practice of programming in Java.
+Task solutions.
+Solutions analysis.
+Tasks are taken from various resources.